Resolving the Identity Crisis in Text-to-Image Generation: Method

 The difficulty of multi-human generation scales with the number of prompted faces.
 To handle this complexity, we apply curriculum learning that starts with simple scenarios (2-4 people) and gradually anneals to uniform sampling over the full range (2-$N_{\max}$ people).
 Let $\{ \mathcal{P}_n \}_{n=2}^{N_{\max}}$ be prompts with $n$ people.
 Here, $N_{\max}$ is the max number of faces per prompt in training set.
 The sampling strategy at training step $t$ is:

 where the annealing phase interpolates between simple and uniform distributions:

 with annealing weight $\lambda_t = \left(\frac{t}{t_{\text{curriculum}}}\right)^{\gamma_c}$, where $\gamma_c > 1$ controls how long the curriculum remains biased toward simple prompts.
-This strategy ensures gradual complexity increase from simple to uniform sampling across all prompt complexities.
-See~\ref{sec:curriculum_algo} for more details and~\ref{sec:imp_det} for hyperparams.
+This strategy ensures a gradual increase in complexity, transitioning from simple to uniform sampling across all prompt types.
+For further details, refer to Appendix~\ref{sec:curriculum_algo} and~\ref{sec:imp_det}, which describe the curriculum algorithm and hyperparameter settings, respectively.

 We apply \textsc{DisCo} finetuning to two models: a \textbf{generalist} (Flux-Dev) model and a \textbf{specialist} (Krea-Dev) model.
 Generalist models show lesser reliance on curriculum learning due to their broad training on diverse datasets.
 However, specialist models, optimized for specific aesthetics, benefit significantly from gradual complexity introduction.
 Curriculum learning is highly effective on the specialist model, as studied in Table~\ref{tab:ablation}.